faustostangler/FL2/code style manual.md

 ### 6.2 Parameter Handling
 - **Descriptive Names**: Use clear and descriptive names for parameters.
 - **Default Values**: Provide default values for optional parameters.
 - **Grouping**: If a function requires many parameters, consider grouping them into a dictionary or passing an object.

-### 6.3 Return Values
-- **Consistency**: Every function should always return something:
-  - Preferably return the main parameter.
-  - Otherwise, return `True`.
-  - If neither is applicable, return `None`.
+Use dataclasses and DTO whenever possible.

 ## 7. Performance Logging and Benchmarking